 API Gateway can be used to this end.
 Configure the backend of API Gateway as a function and then call the gateway API to trigger the function.
-For detailed directions, please see How to Create Triggers and API Gateway Trigger.
+For detailed directions, please see Creating Triggers and Overview of API Gateway Trigger.

-Currently, triggering by manual triggers (APIs), timer triggers, COS, CMQ, and API Gateway is supported, and more triggering methods will be available in the future.
+Currently, triggering by manual triggers (APIs), scheduled triggers, COS, CMQ, and API Gateway is supported, and more triggering methods will be available in the future.

 No. SCF manages the computing infrastructure on your behalf.

 Each function runs in its own unique environment and has its own resources and file system.
 SCF uses the same technology as CVM to provide security and isolation at the infrastructure and execution levels.